 If you think your hen is broody, read how to stop my broody hen.

 4. New Additions To The Flock

-If you’ve just introduced new chickens into the flock this can also disrupt their routine and egg laying.
-When new chickens are introduced there tends to be some shoving and jostling for the first few days as they establish the new pecking order.
-During this time they won’t lay eggs but again, after a few days they should start laying again.
+If you’ve just introduced new chickens into the flock, this can also disrupt their routine and egg-laying.
+When new chickens are introduced, there tends to be some shoving and jostling for the first few days to establish the new pecking order.
+They won’t lay eggs during this time, but again, after a few days, they should start laying.